thatdanish/Priority_Traffic_Surveillance/README.md

 #### About the project:
-- OpenCv is used for feature exraction with a keras model to predict upon that.(Reason for its slow speed)
+- **OpenCV** is used for feature exraction with a keras model to predict upon that.(Reason for its slow speed)
 - **OpenCv**: Haar cascade is used for detection purposes
 - **Deep Learning Model:** Made on keras with tensorflow in backend
   - **_Mode Architecture_:** A Functional API Model